snt-arg/graph_matching/README.md

 Affiliation: [University of Luxembourg](https://www.anybotics.com/)<br />
 Maintainer: Jose Andres Millan Romera, josmilrom@gmail.com**

-The graph_matcher package has been tested under [ROS2] Humble on Ubuntu 20.04.
+The graph_matching package has been tested under [ROS2] Humble on Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.